 Currently he is the lead architect of Irradiated Death and Destruction at Eldritch Enterprises and the go-to-guy when his sons need a babysitter.

-Margaret lives in Wisconsin with four dogs, Dixie, Tika, Joey the Thug, and Clancy the Hooligan.
-They enjoy competing in flyball tournaments with their team, the Barkbarians.
+Margaret Weis worked for TSR for many years, where she helped create and co-authored with Tracy Hickman the best-selling series, Dragonlance Chronicles and Dragonlance Legends.
+She is the author/co-author of many other best-selling series, including the Deathgate novels.
+Weis lives in Wisconsin with four dogs, Dixie, Tika, Joey the Thug, Clancy the Hooligan.
+Weis and her dogs enjoy competing in flyball tournaments with their team, the Barkbarians.

 Wesely earned a BS in Physics at Hamline University in 1967and a MS in High energy Physics at the University of Kansas in 1969.